Published: November 17, 2024 · Last reviewed: May 1, 2026

 Traditional cybersecurity faces an array of threats.
 Cybercriminals continuously innovate, devising new methods to exploit vulnerabilities.
 Some common threats include:

 These threats can cause significant financial and reputational damage.
 Organizations must remain vigilant and proactive to mitigate risks.
 Additionally, insider threats pose another layer of complexity; employees with malicious intent or those who inadvertently compromise security can lead to devastating breaches.
-Therefore, fostering a culture of cybersecurity awareness through training and education is vital, empowering employees to recognize potential threats and respond appropriately.
+Therefore, building a culture of cybersecurity awareness through training and education is vital, empowering employees to recognize potential threats and respond appropriately.

 Delving into Medical Device Cybersecurity